 Yikes again.
 So what’s going on here?

 On the face of it, this seems like a pretty unlikely proposition: the whole point of angel investing is to help fledgling companies grow.
 As practitioners in the space that make angel investments and closely monitor the portfolio companies, including their employment levels, we can attest that in our experience the South Carolina angel credit is leading to more investments in more companies and to more jobs.
-We’ll have a full set of posts soon trying to reconcile this paper and our experience.
+One day we will try to reconcile this paper with our experience.